 In 2001, Gujarat suffered a devastating earthquake.
 20,000 people lost their lives.
 Amma dispatched a disaster relief team of 12 doctors, two ambulances and 100 student volunteers from Amrita University.
 Ultimately we adopted three entire villages, rebuilding 1,200 homes from the ground up, as well as community centers, a church, a mosque and a temple.

 In 2005, torrential floods displaced millions, especially slumdwellers, whose makeshift houses were washed away.
 We immediately provided food and blankets for the refugees.
-Medical teams treated more than 50,000 patients and distributed $1 million in medicines.
+Medical teams treated more than 50,000 patients and distributed $1 million USD in medicines.

 MEDICAL AID AND MORE FOR CYCLONE REFUGEES IN WEST BENGAL